The view was amazing

 - Not believing there is something for you to learn from feedback

 - Not systematizing a process for regular feedback

 - Not making sure all the right folks are in the room at the right time

 And when you fail on these fronts, you end up with poor communication.
-And when you end up with poor communication, you may end up dealing with the consequences – which can be anything from hurt feelings to death.
+And when you end up with poor communication, you may end up dealing with the consequences – which can be serious.

 I regularly work with teams looking to improve their output and performance.
 More often than not, the folks that invite me in to offer some help start by asking what tools they should use.

 Is there a special tool that will help distributed teams?
 Is there a tool that will help them plan better?
 Or keep each other aware of the tasks they need to focus on?

 And in some cases, they can make matters worse: